Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating: Abstract

 \section{Abstract}

-We study the effect of deep heating (stellar irradiation deposited at $\sim 10^3$\,Pa level) in hot-exoplanet atmospheres.
-Unlike with shallow heating (only), the atmosphere with deep heating exhibits a single equilibrium state, characterized by repeated generation of giant cyclonic vortices that move away westward from the point of emergence.
-The generation is accompanied by a burst of heightened turbulence activity, leading to the production of small-scale structures and large-scale mixing of temperature on a timescale of $\sim$3~planetary rotations.
+Most current models of hot-exoplanet atmospheres assume shallow heating, a strong day-night differential heating near the top of the atmosphere.
+Here we investigate the effects of energy deposition at differing depths in a model tidally locked gas-giant exoplanet.
+We perform high-resolution atmospheric flow simulations of hot-exoplanet atmospheres forced with idealized thermal heating representative of shallow and deep heating (i.e., stellar irradiation strongly deposited at $\sim 10^3$ \, Pa and $\sim 10^5$\,Pa pressure levels, respectively).
+Unlike with shallow heating, the flow with deep heating exhibits a new dynamic equilibrium state, characterized by repeated generation of giant cyclonic storms that move away westward once formed.
+The formation is accompanied by a burst of heightened turbulence, leading to the production of small-scale flow structures and large-scale mixing of temperature on a timescale of $\sim 3$ planetary rotations.
+Significantly, while effects that could be important (e.g., coupled radiative flux and convectively excited gravity waves) are not included, over a timescale of several hundred days the simulations robustly show that the emergent thermal flux depends strongly on the heating type and is distinguishable by current observations.